MAKO robot-assisted hip surgery

 Mr McKenna uses this in combination with a Trident Socket from Stryker (also 15A* ODEP rated).
 Younger patients may be offered an uncemented stem Accolade II from Stryker (7A ODEP rated) which is newer to the market, but shortens the operation compared to a cemented stem.
 Shorter operations should in theory reduce recovery times.

-First graph: PROMS (click to enlarge).
+First graph: PROMS.
 Every hip surgeon in the UK is represented by a dot.
 The dots to the right of the chart are surgeons performing higher volumes of operations.
 The dashed line is the average improvement reported by their patients.
 Surgeons placed above the dashed line are achieving better outcomes than those below the line.
 Surgeons above the blue line are achieving the top 2.5% of outcomes.
 Surgeons below the red line are outlier surgeons producing poor results.
 Mr McKenna's outcomes are represented by the yellow dot.